5 things you didn’t know about “Dead And Alive”

 4. POV Rollercoaster

-Once the album was done it was decided that “Headfuck Rollercoaster” should become the first singlefor the release of “Dead and Alive”.
-To safe some time and work, our label offered us to hire a guy who should take care about a lyric video for the song.
-However, the first preview of his vision (containing flying sperm and random images – he obviously didn’t get the lyrics!) was not exactly what we were looking for.
+Once the album was done it was decided that “Headfuck Rollercoaster” should become the first single for the release of “Dead and Alive”.
+To save some time and work, our label offered us to hire a guy who should take care of a lyric video for the song.
+However, the first preview of his vision (containing flying sperm and random images - he obviously didn't get the lyrics!) was not exactly what we were looking for.
 But see for yourself in this unreleased preview:

 5. Mixing the album